briancain/dotfiles/readme.md

 ## Oh-My-Zsh Custom Theme

 I wrote my own theme, which you can find within the oh-my-zsh folder under themes.
+It's basically the Linut Mint shell with some git helper magic.
 Here's a preview:

 ![zsh-theme](http://i.imgur.com/WdGWogr.png)